Blockost/OSS-PL/README.md

 ## Transpiler
-This programming language is actually transpiled into `Javascript` by a NodeJs server responsible for parsing the code structure and executing the statements.
+This programming language is actually transpiled into `Javascript` by a NodeJs back-end responsible for parsing the code structure and executing the statements.